oracle/olcut/README-Commands.md

 In some cases, taking the supported types as arguments doesn't provide enough flexibility for the way you want your command to work.
-In this case, you can instead have your method use `String[]` as its second parameter (after the CommandInterpreter) and all arguments provided in the shell will be passed through verbatim to allow you to do your own argument parsing.
+In this case, you can instead have your method use `String[]` as its second parameter (after the `CommandInterpreter`) and all arguments provided in the shell will be passed through verbatim to allow you to do your own argument parsing.
 This is particularly useful if you want to support a varargs-style syntax.
-You may still provide Completers even if the arguments are not otherwise specified.
+You may still provide `Completer`s even if the arguments are not otherwise specified.

 ## Layered Command Interpreter (Mixing in more commands)

-Sometimes when building a large shell, you may have multiple CommandGroups that provide commands with the same name.
+Sometimes when building a large shell, you may have multiple `CommandGroup`s that provide commands with the same name.
 To avoid namespace collisions, you can add your commands to a layer, then add the layer to the top-level shell.